Technology Case Interview: Frameworks, Worked Examples, and How to Solve Tech Cases (2026)

 Cost

 Total cost of ownership over 5 years, not just Year 1.
-Build: upfront development + ongoing maintenance + opportunity cost.
-Buy/license: licensing fees + integration + vendor dependency risk.
-Partner: revenue share + control trade-offs.
+Build: upfront development plus ongoing maintenance plus opportunity cost.
+Buy/license: fees plus integration plus vendor dependency risk.
+Partner: revenue share plus loss of control.

 3. 03